Slow persuasion: Introduction

-To deal with this, we prove a novel dynamic programming principle (\Cref{lemma:viscosity}) according to which the value function is a \emph{viscosity solution} of the HJB equation, extending existing results from the mathematics literature.
+To overcome this hurdle, we extend existing results from the mathematics literature to prove a novel dynamic programming principle (\Cref{theorem:viscosity}): the value function is a \emph{viscosity solution} of the HJB equation.
 This permits us to use the powerful theory of viscosity solutions of differential equations to characterise the value function in \Cref{proposition:value_fn}.
-We view this as a methodological contribution, and believe that our viscosity approach is likely to prove useful in other stochastic models in continuous time.
+We view this as a methodological contribution, and believe that our viscosity approach will prove useful for the study of other stochastic models in continuous time.